yashp241195/startupPitch/README.md

 8. Fund-raising plan and objectives : Mention in bullet points what will you do with the money you are asking for.

-Now You can ask for investment and make negotiations.
+Now, You can ask for investment and make negotiations and close the deal.